Robert-312/PyTorch-CNN-Framework/Capstone Project 2/Readme.md

 ### Autograd package in PyTorch
 <a href="notebooks/Educational/Pytorch%20Automatic%20Differentiation.ipynb" >Pytorch Automatic Differentiation</a>

 This notebook looks at the torch.autograd package and explores how PyTorch implements automatic differentiation.
-Various functions including polynomials are looked at and how the computational graphs along with the chain rule to see how forward and backward passes determine the gradient of the function with respect to the input variables.
+Various functions including polynomials are looked at and how the computational graphs along with the chain rule are used during forward and backward passes to determine the gradient of the function with respect to the input variables.

 # Dataset <a class="anchor" id="Dataset"></a>